Azutech/Mac-Ticketer/README.md

 ## Technologies Used

-- **Node.js**: JavaScript runtime environment for building the server.
+- **Node.js**: JavaScript runtime environment for building the app.
 - **Express.js**: Web framework used to create API routes and handle middleware.
 - **Prisma**: ORM for interacting with the RDBMS (PostgreSQL or MySQL).
 - **PostgreSQL / MySQL**: Relational databases supported for storing event and booking data.